fauna/faunadb-jvm/docs/java.md

 An admin connection should only be used to create top level databases.
 After the database is created, a separate client connection should be created.

 If you are using the FaunaDB-Cloud version:
- - remove the 'withEndpoint line below
+ - remove the 'withEndpoint' line below
- - "substitute "secret" for your authentication key's secret
+ - substitute "secret" for your authentication key's secret

 ```java
     FaunaClient adminClient = FaunaClient.builder()